-- Ensure that the leveling jacks on the bottom of the rack are fully extended to the floor with the full weight of the rack resting on them. - In single-rack installations, stabilizers should be attached to the rack.
-In multiple-rack installations, the racks should be coupled together. - Always make sure the rack is stable before extending a component from the rack. - You should extend only one component at a time; extending two or more simultaneously might cause the rack to become unstable. - Determine the placement of each component in the rack before you install the rails. - Install the heaviest components on the bottom of the rack first, and then work up. - Use a regulating uninterruptible power supply (UPS) to protect the ReadyNAS from power surges and voltage spikes and to keep your system operating in case of a power failure. - Allow any hot-plug drives and power supply modules to cool before touching them. - Always keep the rack's front door and all panels and components on the servers closed when not servicing them to maintain proper cooling.
+- Ensure that the leveling jacks on the bottom of the rack are fully extended to the floor with the full weight of the rack resting on them. - In single-rack installations, make sure stabilizers are attached to the rack.
+In multiple-rack installations, make sure the racks are coupled together. - Always make sure that the rack is stable before extending a component from the rack. - Extend only one component at a time; extending two or more simultaneously might cause the rack to become unstable. - Determine the placement of each component in the rack before you install the rails. - Install the heaviest components on the bottom of the rack first, and then work up. - Use a regulating uninterruptible power supply (UPS) to protect the ReadyNAS from power surges and voltage spikes and to keep your system operating in case of a power failure. - Allow any hot-plug drives and power supply modules to cool before touching them. - Always keep the rack's front door and all panels and components on the servers closed when not servicing them to maintain proper cooling.